Sochon Foundation Scholarship

 Scholarship Application Deadline

-- New applicants only (new admissions, starting in September 2019): You must ALSO submit a complete online application to your programme as soon as possible and then submit an application for the scholarship.
+- New applicants only (new admissions, starting in September 2020): You must also submit a complete online application to your programme as soon as possible and then submit an application for the scholarship.
 Applicants applying for scholarships must also submit an application for admission well in advance.
 Please note that complete applications for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.
-It is recommended to apply for the programme about six weeks BEFORE the scholarship deadline (that is, by 18 February 2019).
+It is recommended to apply for the programme about six weeks BEFORE the scholarship deadline (that is, by 20 February 2020).

 - Late or incomplete applications will not be considered.